Prompting AI Art: An Investigation into the Creative Skill of Prompt Engineering: Study 3: Improving Prompts

 \subsection{Method}

-\subsubsection{Study Design}
+\subsubsection{Study design}

 We invited the same participants who participated in Study~2 to review images generated from their own prompts.
 Participants were then asked to improve their three prompts.
 To this end, we designed a task that introduced the participant to the study's purpose, using the same instructions as in the previous study.
-We additionally highlighted that if the images presented to the participant did not look like artworks, the prompt should be adjusted accordingly.
+We additionally highlighted that if the images presented to the participant did not look like artworks, the prompt should be adjusted.
 Like in the previous study, we avoided to mention that prompt modifiers could be used to achieve this aim.

 Participants were given five images for each of the three prompts they wrote in Study 2.
 We used the workerId variable on MTurk to load the participant's previous prompts and images.
 Participants were then asked to rewrite and improve their three prompts.
 The task included two input fields, one pre-filled with their previous prompt and one for optional negative terms.
-In practice, negative terms are used by prompt engineers to control image generation.
-For example, adding \textit{``watermark''} or \textit{``shutterstock''} to a prompt can reduce the occurrence of text and watermarks in the output.
+In practice, negative terms are an important part of the toolbox of prompt engineers, primarily used for controlling the subject and quality of the image generation \citep{modifiers}.
+For example, defining \textit{``watermark''} and \textit{``shutterstock''} as negative terms can reduce the occurrence of text and watermarks in the resulting image.
+Given the task of improving their previously generated artworks, we introduced negative terms as a possible tool for making improvements in Study 3.
 We studied this by incorporating it into our study design.
-Participants were introduced to the potentially surprising effects of negative terms with an example.
+Participants were introduced to the potentially surprising effects of negative terms with the help of an example.
 The example explained that adding \textit{``zebra''} as a negative term to a prompt for a pedestrian crossing could potentially result in an image of a plain road (due to stripes being removed).

 For each prompt, we also collected information on whether the images matched the participant's original expectations (given the previous prompt) and whether the participant thought the prompt needed improvement (both on a Likert-scale from 1~-- Strongly Disagree to 5~-- Strongly Agree).
 The latter was added to identify cases in which participants thought that no further improvement of the prompt was necessary.
 We also asked participants to rate their confidence that the new prompt would result in a better artwork (on a Likert scale from 1~-- Not At All Confident to 5~-- Highly Confident).
 The task concluded with demographic questions, including the participant's experience with text-based image generation and interest in viewing and practicing art.
 The task design was tested and improved in a small-scale pilot study ($N=8$; US\$1 per task).
 The payment was set to US\$1.75, aiming for an hourly pay of above minimum wage in the United States.